 - HCOS is required to register each student who is writing at an HCOS location (group setting or private) with the MoE.
 If a student is not registered, they are able to walk into a location that is offering the exam, but a seat is not guaranteed.

-- Case managers of SE students are required to make arrangements for their students.
-If you are an SE student, please contact your Case Manager or GA for more information and help with these arrangements.
+- Case managers of IE students are required to make arrangements for their students.
+If you are an IE student, please contact your Case Manager or GA for more information and help with these arrangements.